Pride of the Pack: Staff Sgt. Hunter Hood

 Staff Sgt.
-Hunter Hood, 431st Expeditionary Reconnaissance Squadron MQ-9 Reaper quality assurance inspector, poses for a photo, Sept.
-4, 2025, at Kunsan Air Base, Republic of Korea.
-Hood was awarded the 8th Fighter Wing’s Pride of the Pack for the week of Sept.
+Hunter Hood, a native of Beavertown, Pennsylvania, and 431st Expeditionary Reconnaissance Squadron MQ-9 Reaper quality assurance inspector, was awarded the 8th Fighter Wing’s Pride of the Pack for the week of Sept.
 1-5.

-(U.S. Air Force photo by Staff Sgt.
-Daniel Brosam)
+According to his leadership, Hood is one of the key members to the establishment of the 431st ERS.

+Over a 30-day period, Hood established the squadron’s communication capabilities by working with the 8th Communications Squadron and 8th Security Forces Squadron to source six land mobile radios, two satellite phones, 30 laptops and ensured port functionality for the squadron.

 |Date Taken: